spiceai/docs/spiceaidocs/content/en/reference/pod/_index.md

 ### `dataspaces[*].data`

-Used to specify the external data source (configured with `connector` and `processor`) to use to populate the dataspace.
+Defines the data `connector` and data `processor` for the dataspace.

 If this section is omitted, the data should be provided through the [observations API]({{<ref api>}}).